alexgdav/cards_api/README.md

 ### FUTURE GOALS AND PLANNED FIXES FOR THE API

-- implement functionality for users to favorite decks, or set them as "currently using"
-- implement functionality for users to re-use existing cards in multiple subject decks instead of creating new cards each time
+- implement functionality for users to re-use existing cards in multiple subject decks instead of creating new cards each time (many to many relationship between cards and decks)
 - implement functionality for users to import/upload an entire deck via .csv (or another seed-like method)
 #### ACKNOWLEDGEMENTS
 Thank you to the students and instructors of GA SEI-05!